ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/README.md

 * [Project Documents](#project-documents)
 * [Project Management](#project-management)

-Note that there are READMEs provided in subfolders for additional information.
+There are READMEs provided in subfolders for additional information.

 The main project code package can be found [here](code/model/) and a walk-through in notebook format using a test environment can be found [here](placeholder).

+Note that this repository was used for all project documents (not limited to code).

 ## Project Description